 Fiduciary.
-A person who exercises discretionary authority or control over management of the Health Plan or the disposition of its assets, renders investment advice to the Health Plan, or has discretionary authority or responsibility in the administration of the Health Plan.
+A person who exercises discretionary authority or control over management of the Plan or the disposition of its assets, renders investment advice to the Plan, or has discretionary authority or responsibility in the administration of the Plan.
+The "named fiduciary" for the Plan is the Plans Administration Committee of Citigroup Inc.